-Jennifer graduated from the MFA at the Slade School of Fine Art and currently lecturers at Anglia Ruskin University, Cambridge and the Royal College of Art, London.
+Jennifer is a Senior Lecturer in Film and Media, and Course Leader for ARU's BA (Hons) Media Production degree.
+She graduated from the MFA at the Slade School of Fine Art and currently lecturers at Anglia Ruskin University, Cambridge and the Royal College of Art, London.

 Jennifer's film Pinhole Camera Film No. 1 was cited in Nicky Hamlyn's book Film Art Phenomena (published by the BFI in 2004) and was screened at the Serpentine Gallery London.
 Knitting Pattern has been screened at the Tate Modern, London.